Making Tax Digital for Income Tax

 What is TaxCalc doing to help businesses?

-We are looking at solutions to make the transition into MTD for Income Tax as seamless as possible and development is already underway.
-We are keen to develop transactional record keeping as well as a solution for the submission of quarterly updates to HMRC.
+We are actively working on solutions, as recognised by HMRC, to make the transition into MTD for Income Tax as seamless as possible.
+Initially we will be providing a method to submit your periodic updates to HMRC and enhancing the range from there.
+We are also keen to develop transactional record keeping, in time, as a solution for the digital record keeping requirements to assist in the submission of quarterly updates to HMRC.